Skip to content

 Configuring Other Containers

-Now that qBittorrent is routed through the VPN, other containers need to be configured with the change.
-Instead of qbittorrent they will need to use vpn to reach the qBittorrent container.
+Now that qBittorrent is routed through the VPN, other containers like swag, radarr, sonarr, prowlarr, etc, need to be configured to use vpn instead of qbittorrent as the container name for reaching qBittorrent.

 SWAG